About the Norwegian Veterinary Institute

 The Veterinary Institute is a public-sector institution, under the ownership of the Ministry of Agriculture and Food of the Norwegian Government.
 The Institute also carries out tasks for the Ministry of Industry and Fisheries.

 The Veterinary Institute obtains its basic financial support from the two above-mentioned ministries and the Research Council of Norway.
 The sources account for around 40 per cent of the Institute’s total revenues, while the remainder comes from research projects and contracts.
-Total income in 2016 was 371 million NOK.
+The budget for 2021 shows an estimated total income of 421 million NOK.